You never get a second chance to make a good first impression…

 Too many estate agent photos are taken with the room just as it is in reality.
 This results in massive dining tables at the front of the shot or backs of sofas making the room look tiny.
 Taking the time to either remove that table/armchair/coffee table or place them on another wall or further away from the camera can make an enormous difference to the perception a punter gets online of your property.

-Below are two photos of a reception area.
-The first has been taken by another agent just the way it is in reality.
+The first photo of this reception area has been taken by another agent as it is in reality.
 The second, my photo, changes the layout slightly.
-You can see the size of the room far better; it invites you into the space with a clear wash of wooden floors, rather than saying “no room in the inn” from hello, with backs of sofas.
+You can see the size of the room far better; it invites you into the space with a clear wash of wooden floors, rather than saying "no room in the inn".

 Oh, and one more for luck: Less is More.
 Don’t let your agent put 23 photos of your property online from all sorts of weird and wonderful angles, including warped 3D virtual video walk throughs!
 Use 6-8 high quality photos employing all of the tactics above and you’ll get buyers walking through the door and giving your property a chance.
 Show them too much and they’ll decide they’ve seen enough of your flat already and not even bother to view.